FBnil/evidencer/README.md

 | --SEPARATOR  |The separation characters between folded and grouped items. (default is double space)|
 | --suit <suit> |search for scripts only from this suit.
 You can also use the environment variable SUIT|

+options can be anywhere in the commandline (but not after the `--` parameter).
+Options can be shortened (1st letter) and can be bundled.

 ## Directories